Lewisc321/Masters-Code/README.md

 It also outputs a .joblib file to the same folder as the original script.
 This can be called to sort new data

+## Classifier

+This script simply calls the .joblib file, which is the decision tree trained and allows a new and untrained dataset to be classified into one of the groups of cyber-attacks

 ## ReadMe File -  Auto Attacks